neurodebian/neurodebian/sphinx/booth_sfn2010.rst

   Of all subfields of neuroscience, electrophysiology researchers expressed the greatest demand for better tools in Debian -- or basically at least some specialized tools at all.
-We started a `new Debian Science Blend task`_ to collect information about existing software and to eventually package it.
+Moreover, many research projects relying on FOSS solutions in electrophysiology already use Debian-based systems to accomplish the mission; they just rely on manual (from sources) deployment of the necessary tools.
+We started a `new Debian Science Blend task`_ to collect information about existing relevant software and to eventually package it.

 Realtime capabilities